6 key insights from the Enhesa Chemicals Management and Sustainability Survey

 6 key insights from our survey_web2

-• For most companies, regulatory authorities are the primary drivers of pressure to achieve their chemicals management and sustainability goals.
+• For most companies, regulatory authorities are the primary drivers of pressure to achieve their chemical management and sustainability goals (including product safety, safe use, environmental health, and eliminating harmful chemicals).

 • Consumers (60%) and competitors/industry (47%) are also significant sources of pressure around chemical safety.